taolicd/taolicd.github.io/_posts/2023-03-10-VSCode-extensions-techwriter.md

 * **GitLens**: This is super powerful and popular.

-For more Git related extensions, see [The best VS Code extensions to supercharge Git](https://dev.to/jamieswift90/the-best-vs-code-extensions-to-supercharge-git-yes-there-s-more-than-gitlens-4588)
+For more Git related extensions, see [The best VS Code extensions to supercharge Git](https://dev.to/jamieswift90/the-best-vs-code-extensions-to-supercharge-git-yes-there-s-more-than-gitlens-4588).

-In VS Code, you do not need a separate extension to resolve Git merge conflict.
+VS Code comes with a tool to resolve Git merge conflicts, which means you do not need a separate extension for handling Git merge conflicts.

 ### Graphing tools